trivago/cluecumber/README.md

 }
 ```

-To use this files, specify it like so:
+To use this files, specify it like so in your pom file or as a system property:

 ```xml
 <customCss>custom/custom.css</customCss>